indygreg/python-zstandard/README.rst

 (Experimental.
 Not yet supported in CFFI bindings.)

-``multi_decompress_into_buffer()`` performs decompression of multiple frames as a single operation and returns a ``BufferWithSegments`` containing decompressed data for all inputs.
+``multi_decompress_into_buffer()`` performs decompression of multiple frames as a single operation and returns a ``BufferWithSegmentsCollection`` containing decompressed data for all inputs.

 Compressed frames can be passed to the function either as a list of bytes or as a ``BufferWithSegments`` instance.
 The decompressed size of each